How to Upload Music to Spotify

 How to Upload Music to Spotify?

-Follow these 6 easy steps to get your music on Spotify
+Follow these 6 easy steps to learn how to add songs to Spotify.

 Follow the green button.